Finding Theme Communities from Database Networks: Experiments

-In this subsection, we analyze how the runtime of all methods changes when the size of the database network increases.
-For each database network, we generate a series of database networks with different sizes by sampling the original database network using the breath first search sampling method introduced in Section~\ref{Sec:eop}.
-Since TCS and TCFA run too slow on large database networks, we stop reporting the performance of TCS and TCFA when they cost more than one day.
-The performance of TCFI is evaluated on all sizes of database networks including the original ones.
+In this subsection, we analyze the runtime of all methods with respect to the size of the DBNs.
+For each DBN, we generate a series of DBNs with different sizes by sampling the original DBN using the sampling method introduced in Section~\ref{Sec:eop}.
+Since TCS and TCFA run too slow on large DBNs, we stop reporting the performance of TCS and TCFA when they cost more than one day.
+The performance of TCFI is evaluated on all sizes of DBNs including the original ones.
 To evaluate the worst case performance of all methods, we set $\alpha=0$.

+Figures~\ref{Fig:scalability_results}(a),~\ref{Fig:scalability_results}(c) and~\ref{Fig:scalability_results}(e) show the number of theme communities found by TCFA, TCFI and TCS from BK, GW and AMINER, respectively.
+When the number of sampled edges increases, the numbers of theme communities reported by all methods increase.
+Increasing the size of the DBN increases the number of maximal $(\mathbf{p},\alpha)$-trusses, which further increases the number of theme communities.
+Both TCFI and TCFA consistently produce the exact results.
+Due to the accuracy loss caused by pre-filtering the patterns with low frequencies, TCS cannot produce the same results as TCFI and TCFA.

-Figures~\ref{Fig:scalability_results}(a),~\ref{Fig:scalability_results}(e) and \ref{Fig:scalability_results}(i) show the time cost of all methods in BK, GW and AMINER, respectively.
-The cost of all methods increases when the number of sampled edges increases.
-This is because increasing the size of the database network increases the number of maximal pattern trusses.
-The cost of TCFI grows much slower than that of TCS and TCFA.
-The reason is that TCS generates candidate patterns by enumerating the patterns of all vertex databases, TCFA generates candidate patterns by pairwise unions of the patterns of the detected maximal pattern trusses.
-They both generate a large number of unqualified candidate patterns.
-TCFI generates candidate patterns by the pairwise unions of the patterns of two intersecting maximal pattern trusses, and runs MPTD on the small intersection of two maximal pattern trusses.
-This effectively reduces the number of candidate patterns and significantly reduces the time cost.
-As a result, TCFI achieves the best scalability and is more than two orders of magnitude faster than TCS and TCFA on large database networks.
+Figures~\ref{Fig:scalability_results}(b),~\ref{Fig:scalability_results}(d) and \ref{Fig:scalability_results}(f) show the performance of time cost.
+When the number of sampled edges increases, the time cost of all methods increases, because increasing the size of the DBN increases the number of theme communities.
+The time cost of TCS and TCFA grows much faster than that of TCFI.
+This is because TCS generates a large number of unqualified candidate patterns by enumerating the patterns of all vertex databases, and TCFA also generates many unqualified candidate patterns by taking the pairwise unions of the patterns of the detected maximal $(\mathbf{p},\alpha)$-trusses.
+By applying the graph intersection property, TCFI efficiently generates a substantially smaller number of candidate patterns by the pairwise unions of the patterns of two intersecting maximal $(\mathbf{p},\alpha)$-trusses, and only runs MTD on the small intersection of two maximal $(\mathbf{p},\alpha)$-trusses.
+This significantly reduces the time cost.
+As a result, TCFI achieves the best scalability and is more than two orders of magnitude faster than TCS and TCFA on large DBNs.

+\nop{ The reason is that TCS generates candidate patterns by enumerating the patterns of all vertex databases, TCFA generates candidate patterns by pairwise unions of the patterns of the detected maximal $(\mathbf{p},\alpha)$-trusses; they both generate a large number of unqualified candidate patterns. }